haitham-al-mughrabi/qa-unified-dashboard/TICKET_ANALYZER_README.md

 - Upload Excel files with ticket data
 - Automatically analyzes all sheets (months) in the workbook
+- **Quarterly Summary**: Automatically groups months into quarters (Q1-Q4) and displays aggregated statistics
 - Calculates tickets resolved in 2 or less days
-- Shows percentage success rate for each month
+- Shows percentage success rate for each quarter and month
 - Displays overall summary statistics
-- Beautiful, responsive UI with visual progress bars
+- Beautiful, responsive UI with visual progress bars and gradient cards

 ## How to Use